SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

       > [!NOTE]
       > This element is a copy of *Encryption Key Requests*, which generates the same data.

-   1. Specify a name for the alarm template, e.g. *Alarming on anomalies*, and click *OK*.
+   1. Specify a name for the alarm template, e.g. *Monitoring of anomalies*, and click *OK*.

    1. Select the checkbox in the *MON* column for the parameter *Encryption Key Requests*.